MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-overview.md

 [!INCLUDE [Prerelease information](../includes/prerelease.md)]

-Advanced hunting is a query-based threat-hunting tool that lets you explore up to 30 days of raw data.
+Advanced hunting is a query-based cyber threat hunting tool that lets you explore up to 30 days of raw data.
 You can proactively inspect events in your network to locate interesting indicators and entities.
 The flexible access to data facilitates unconstrained hunting for both known and potential threats.

-You can use the same threat-hunting queries to build custom detection rules.
+You can use the same cyber threat hunting queries to build custom detection rules.
 These rules run automatically to check for and respond to various events and system states, including suspected breach activity and misconfigured machines.

 In the Microsoft 365 security center, advanced hunting supports queries that look into data from various workspaces, including data about devices, emails, apps, and identities from Microsoft Defender ATP, Office 365 ATP, Microsoft Cloud App Security, and Azure ATP.
 To use advanced hunting, [turn on Microsoft Threat Protection](mtp-enable.md).